-After trial was held in May 2020, the district court held that the state violated the 14th and 24th Amendments and the National Voter Registration Act when it denied the right to vote to former felons who genuinely cannot pay all fines related to their sentence, which can amount to a “poll tax” due to the state in violation of the 24th Amendment, or who cannot ascertain the amount of fines they must pay to complete their sentence.
+After trial was held in May 2020, the district court held that the state violated the 14th and 24th Amendments and National Voter Registration Act when it denied the right to vote to individuals with prior felony convictions who genuinely cannot pay all fines related to their sentence, which can amount to a “poll tax” due to the state in violation of the 24th Amendment, or who cannot ascertain the amount of fines they must pay to complete their sentence.
 Two parties — the state defendants and two females of color with former felony convictions — both appealed different parts of this decision.
 The 11th Circuit stayed (meaning paused) the district court’s ruling while the case proceeded on appeal, which the U.S. Supreme Court declined to vacate over the objections of Justices Sonia Sotomayor, Ruth Bader Ginsburg and Elena Kagan.

 The state defendants appealed the district court’s opinion in full.
 The 11th Circuit reversed the findings of the district court, holding that no constitutional violation had been proved.
 This ruling reinstated Florida’s “pay to vote” system in full.
 The two female plaintiffs with former felony convictions had previously alleged that the financial requirement violated the 14th and 19th Amendments because it intentionally discriminated against women of color.
 The district court rejected this claim after trial, and the 11th Circuit affirmed, finding that the plaintiffs had not proven intentional gender discrimination.